rashidasohail/Library-Management-System/README.md

 <li>Also, there is a public comment section where registered users can comment on their suggestions and can ask questions.</li>
 </ul>

+<h3>Added presentation file for the Library Management System project.
+The PPT provides an overview of the project's objectives, features and implementation details</h3>